 Detroit Lake — Fishing, hiking, mountain biking and wildlife-watching are all within arm’s reach in the Detroit Lake area, depending on your level of adrenaline for the day.
 Put on your layers and lace up those boots for a hike in the Willamette National Forest, then cuddle up by the fire at the Lodge at Detroit Lake or at a riverfront B&B such as the Rushing River Retreat.

 Oakridge — Forest lovers will want to make their way to Oakridge, a small town with a rugged heart at the foot of the Cascade Mountains.
 With hundreds of miles of singletrack trails, it’s best known for top-level mountain biking as well as hiking and wildlife watching in the Willamette National Forest.
 Stay at Westfir Lodge & Mountain Market, just steps from the North Fork River.
 Staff at the lodge are happy to offer needed gear and adventure-planning resources any time of year.
-Oakridge Lodge & Guest House is a charming bed-and-breakfast downtown, a block away from Deep Woods Distillery, where you can taste small-batch spirits infused with tips of Douglas fir trees for a true Oregon experience.
+Pull out the trailer for a romantic glamping experience at Oakridge RV Park.
+The friendly base camp is located on Salmon Creek, across from Green Waters park and less than a mile away from Deep Woods Distillery, where you can taste small-batch spirits infused with tips of Douglas fir trees for a true Oregon experience.

 Artsy Escapes in the City

 Corvallis — If it’s quirky arts and culture you seek, the mid-sized cities of Corvallis, Albany or Eugene in the southern Willamette Valley are down-to-earth, budget-friendly places to explore with your sweetie in tow.
-Downtown Corvallis is on the banks of the Willamette River, with a so it’s easy to find dining with a waterfront view — try del Alma Restaurant & Bar for upscale Latin cuisine or Big River Restaurant & Bar for delicious farm to table food.
-Linger over a nightcap at Castor Kitchen and Bar or one of the fine spots on the Mid-Willamette Valley Sip Trip trail and rest your head in comfort at a cozy cottage within walking distance of downtown.
-Or drive 30 minutes south of the city to immerse yourself in rustic beauty at BlueBird Hill Farm B&B in Monroe or Leaping Lamb Farm Stay in Alsea.
+Downtown Corvallis is on the banks of the Willamette River, with a so it’s easy to find dining with a waterfront view.
+Try del Alma Restaurant & Bar for upscale Latin cuisine and linger over a nightcap at Castor Kitchen and Bar or one of the fine spots on the Mid-Willamette Valley Sip Trip trail and rest your head in comfort at a cozy cottage within walking distance of downtown.
+Or drive 30 minutes south of the city to immerse yourself in the countryside beauty at Leaping Lamb Farm Stay in Alsea.